Click here to listen to a reading of this blog:

-1. “You have thyroid medication that you take daily, so you’re fine now.”
+1. “You have thyroid medication that you take daily, so you must be fine now.”

 It can take months or even years for people to get their thyroid medication right.
+Many have to try different types.
 So don’t just assume we’re OK once we get medication for it.
 Ask us; we’re happy to talk to you about how we’re doing.

 2. “Having a ‘thyroid problem’ is an excuse for weight gain.”

 Whilst gaining weight with an underactive thyroid is a legitimate symptom of the condition, some patients also don’t experience this.